 How to love yourself in your wedding pictures.
 Some thoughts on self acceptance and being kind to yourself

 Of course you are.
-We would never, ever want to undermine the confidence of the people we love or impact on their self worth by picking away at their ‘flaws’.
+We would never, ever want to undermine the confidence of the people we love, let alone impacting on their self worth by focussing on their ‘flaws’.
 Love means accepting the other person and not trying to change them.
 You look at, and love, the whole person.

 We reduce ourselves to the sum of our parts